nilswende/MagicMirror/README.md

 To be run on a RasPi with a webserver (if you want to have an indoor temperature displayed).
 Copy it to /var/www/html/

+Don't forget to enable ping response for IPv4 in your devices' firewalls to allow the esave script to work.

 ## Can show:
 - Current date and time, optionally with a binary clock
 - Calendar